cirosantilli/algorithm-cheat/context-free.md

-#application
+# Context-free grammar

+## Application

-sufficient for most programming languages, while regexes are not
+Sufficient for most programming languages, while regexes are not.

-but simpler than a context sensitive grammar
+But simpler than a context sensitive grammar.

-usually, programming languages are faster to parse subsets of CFG most notably deterministic context free grammars (which parse in O(n)) instead of O(n^3) )
+Usually, programming languages are faster to parse subsets of CFG most notably deterministic context free grammars, which parse in $O(n)$) instead of $O(n^3)$.

-#automaton

-pushdown automata (*non deterministic*)
+## Automaton

+Pushdown automata (*Non deterministic*).

-#recognition complexity
+## Recognition complexity

-CYK: O(n^3), practically good, but better assymptotic known
+CYK algorithm: $O(n^3)$, practically good, but better asymptotic already known.

-parsing CGFs and mutliplying 0/1 matrix algorithms are almost time equivalent
+Parsing CGFs and multiplying 0/1 matrix algorithms are almost time equivalent.

-therefore the optimal time is linked to matrix multiplication, which is still an open problem, but conjectured to have largest lower bound 2, even if the best algorithms known ar at around O(n^2.37) with huge constant terms
+Therefore the optimal time is linked to matrix multiplication, which is still an open problem, but conjectured to have largest lower bound 2, even if the best algorithms known are at around $O(n^2.37)$ with huge constant terms

-#normal form
+## Normal form

 TODO

-#undecidable problems
+## Undecidable problems

-there are lots of interesting ones:
+There are lots of interesting ones:

-##universality
+### Universality

-Given a CFG, does it generate the language of all strings over the alphabet of terminal symbols used in its rules
+Given a CFG, does it generate the language of all strings over the alphabet of terminal symbols used in its rules.

-##language equality
+### Language equality

 Given two CFG, do they accept the same language?

-decidable O(n) for regular exapressions!
+Decidable O(n) for regular expressions!

-##language inclusion
+### Language inclusion

 Given two CFG, is one language included in the other?

-##chomsky hierarchy
+### Chomsky hierarchy

 Given a CSG, is it a CFG?
 Given a CFG, is it a regex?

-##ambiguity
+### Ambiguity

 Given a CDG, is it ambiguous?

-#amibtuity
+## Ambiguity

-certain languages can only be recognized by ambiguous grammars
+Certain languages can only be recognized by ambiguous grammars.

-#extended context-free grammar
+## Extended context-free grammar

-grammar in which each right hand side can be a regex
+Grammar in which each right hand side can be a regex.

-same languages as context-free grammars
+Same languages as context-free grammars.

-exactly what the lex/yacc pair does
+Exactly what the lex/yacc pair does.

-it does that for one reason: separating complexities
+It does that for one reason: separating complexities.

-#deterministic context-free grammar
+## Deterministic context-free grammar

-same as non deterministic, but with deterministic automaton
+Same as non deterministic, but with deterministic automaton.